MainulDip/EverydayReactNative/Expo-001.md

 The style prop can be a plain old JavaScript object.
 An array of styles can also be passed, the last style in the array has precedence.

-* As a component grows in complexity, it is often cleaner to use `StyleSheet.create` to define several styles in one place
+* As a component grows in complexity, it is often cleaner to use `StyleSheet.create({...})` to define several styles in one place

 ```jsx
 import React from 'react';